prasanna0000ak/FIFO_1_CDAC/Tithi/Fifo_Readme.md

 Key Logic:
 * wbinnext calculation: Increments `wbin` by 1 when `winc=1` and `wfull=0`, otherwise holds current value.
-* Full detection: Compares next write pointer against inverted MSB of synchronized read pointer.
-Full when `wbinnext[addressize]` differs and lower bits match read pointer.
+* Full detection: Compares the next write pointer with the read pointer after MSB inversion.
+Full is asserted when the lower pointer bits match and the MSBs indicate one complete buffer wrap.
 * Free space calculation: `free_space = 2^addressize - (wbin - rbin_sync)`.

 Parameters: